 Vine and Fig Tree Motif

 This beautiful needlework in linen is in the collection of the Memorial Hall Museum, Deerfield, Massachusetts.
-We don’t know whose hands so carefully stitched it, but we do know that it was included in an exhibition by the Deerfield Society of Blue and White Needlework at the turn of the century under the simple title, “Vine and Fig Tree.”
+We don’t know whose hands so carefully stitched it, but we do know that it was included in an exhibition by the Deerfield Society of Blue and White Needlework at the turn of the century under the simply title, “Vine and Fig Tree.”
 In both style and subject, this linen cross stitch exemplifies the ongoing resonance of colonial American themes in later American history.

 Vines and fig trees are a Biblical image.
 For example, in Micah (4:3-4) we read, in the King James version,